Caroline Criado Perez: Women on banknotes

-In another campaign, she criticised the Bank of England's decision to replace Elizabeth Fry with Winston Churchill on the £5 note, which left no women featured on the reverse of bank notes; Queen Elizabeth II is depicted on the front of bank notes, with historically prominent people on the reverse.
+In another campaign, she criticised the Bank of England's decision to replace Elizabeth Fry with Winston Churchill on the £5 note, which left no women featured on the reverse of bank notes; the monarch, then Queen Elizabeth II, is depicted on the front of bank notes, with historically prominent people on the reverse.
 Dismissing Churchill as "another white man", Criado Perez pointed out that the Equality Act 2010 commits public institutions to "eliminate discrimination", whereas proof the Bank had acted with the required "due regard" was absent because details of the decision-making process were not made public.
 Criado Perez met Head of Notes Victoria Cleland and Chief Cashier Chris Salmon at the Bank to discuss it.

-The campaign, which gained the support of 35,000 petitioners, and financial support for a potential legal challenge led Mark Carney, the newly appointed Governor of the Bank of England, to announce that the image of Jane Austen would appear on a new £10 note, replacing that of Charles Darwin.
+The campaign, which gained the support of 35,000 petitioners, and financial support for a potential legal challenge, led Mark Carney, the newly appointed Governor of the Bank of England, to announce that the image of Jane Austen would appear on a new £10 note, replacing that of Charles Darwin.
 "People have said this was not such a big thing to tackle, but I didn't especially pick on banknotes", Criado Perez commented to The Observers Vanessa Thorpe.
 "I just saw the [proposed] new note and thought, 'I am not having this'.
 And the Bank of England is not a small institution."
 Jane Austen was not her preferred female historical figure, but Criado Perez still approved of the choice: "She spent her time poking fun at the establishment.
 All her books are about how women are trapped and misrepresented.
 It is really sad that she was saying that 200 years ago and I am still having to say that today".

 In an article in the London Evening Standard in September 2017, Criado Perez wrote that she would donate her first "Austen tenner" to her local women's shelter: "It feels like the right way to end this chapter of my life".
 Others followed suit, donating their tenners to charities ranging from large ones such as Women's Aid to start-ups such as Bloody Good Period.